Chameleon: Senses

-Chameleons have the most distinctive eyes of any reptile.
-The upper and lower eyelids are joined, with only a pinhole large enough for the pupil to see through.
+Chameleon upper and lower eyelids are joined, with only a pinhole large enough for the pupil to see through.
 Each eye can pivot and focus independently, allowing the chameleon to observe two different objects simultaneously.
 This gives them a full 360-degree arc of vision around their bodies.
 Prey is located using monocular depth perception, not stereopsis.
-Chameleons have the highest magnification (per size) of any vertebrate.
+Chameleons have the highest magnification (per size) of any vertebrate, with the highest density of cones in the retina.

 Like snakes, chameleons do not have an outer or a middle ear, so there is neither an ear-opening nor an eardrum.
 However, chameleons are not deaf: they can detect sound frequencies in the range of 200–600 Hz.

 Chameleons can see in both visible and ultraviolet light.
 Chameleons exposed to ultraviolet light show increased social behavior and activity levels, are more inclined to bask, feed, and reproduce as it has a positive effect on the pineal gland.